-Interviews will be held this summer and fall for seats in the class that will start January 3, 2018 (spring semester).
+Interviews will be held this summer and fall for seats in the class that will start in January 2021 (spring term).
 The following dates will be offered:

 Prior to final acceptance, those individuals offered a seat in the University of Pittsburgh Physician Assistant Program, will be required to have a criminal background check and a health assessment completed prior to matriculation.
 Matriculation as a student in the Program is conditional upon the results of the background check and health assessment to include a drug screen.
 Failure to complete this process and submission of documents on or before the deadline given will result in forfeiture of your seat.

 If a prospective student declines to undergo the background check or health assessment, including a drug screen, or if findings of a grievous nature are revealed, the offer of admission will be revoked.